Skip to contents

-The photoextractor R package allows you to extract pictograms (frames) from videos while preserving and stamping the original metadata from the video into the extracted images.
+The photoextractor R package allows you to extract single frames (pictures) from videos while preserving and stamping the original metadata from the video into the extracted images.
+The package can be useful to convert camera trap videos to image sequences preserving the original date and time.

-This package relies on ExifTool.
-After installing the package, you must ensure ExifTool is available.
-The exiftoolr package can download it for you:
+This package relies on 🔨 ExifTool 🔨.
+After installing the package, you must ensure ExifTool is installed and available in your computer.
+The exiftoolr package can download and install the ExifTool for you, just run:

 🎬 Single Video Extraction